 Notes and Updates:

-- As for the Spurs, Charles Bassey (ACL injury), Charles Bediako (G-League), Sidy Cissoko (G-League) and Sir’Jabari Rice (G-League) won’t be in uniform.
+- As for Spurs, Charles Bassey (ACL injury), Charles Bediako (G-League), Sidy Cissoko (G-League) and Sir’Jabari Rice (G-League) won’t suit up.

 You can follow Nicole on Twitter at @nicoleganglani